natir/blog/_posts/2018-10-06-binary-mapping-format.md

 }
 ```

-Her we have a PAF like header, two read 1_2 and 2_3 with 5891 and 4490 base respectively and one overlap with length 4247 base in same strand between them.
+Her we have a PAF like header, two read 1_2 and 2_3 with 5891 and 4490 base respectively and one overlap with length 4247 base in the same strand between them.

 jPAF are fully inspired by PAF same field name I just take the PAF convert it in json and add two little trick to save space.

-First tricks write read name and read length one time.
+First tricks write read names and read length one time.
 Second tricks is more json trick, first time each record are a dictionary with keyname associate to value, with this solution baf is heaviest than paf.
-If I associate a field name to a index, I can store record in table not in json object and avoid redondancy.
+If I associate a field name to a index, I can store records in table not in json object and avoid redundancy.

-Ok I have a pretty cool format, to avoid some repetition without loss of information, but I realy save space or not ?
+OK I have a pretty cool format, to avoid some repetition without loss of information, but I really save space or not ?

 ## Result

-Dataset: For this I reuse same dataset as may previous blog post.
+Dataset: For this I reuse the same dataset as may previous blog post.
 It's two real dataset pacbio one and nanopore one.

 Mapping : I run minimap2 mapping with preset ava-pb and ava-ont for pacbio and nanopore respectively

-This table present file size and space savings against some other file. sam bam and cram file are long or short, in long we keep all data present in minimap2 output, in short we replace sequence and quality by a \*.
+This table presents file size and space savings against some other file.
+SAM bam and cram files are long or short, in long we keep all data present in minimap2 output, in short we replace sequence and quality by a \*.

-If you want replicate all this result just follow instruction you can found in this [github repro](https://github.com/natir/jPAF).
+If you want to replicate all this result just follow instruction, you can find in this [github repro](https://github.com/natir/jPAF).

 ## Discussion

-Ok minimap generate to much match, but it's easy to remove unusfule match, with fpa or with *ad hoc* tools.
-The format design to store mapping against reference, arn't better than actual format compress with generalist algorithme.
+OK minimap generate to much match, but it's easy to remove unusual match, with fpa or with *ad hoc* tools.
+The format design to store mapping against reference isn't better than actual format compress with generalist algorithm.

-The main problem of jPaf is many quality, read\_index it's save disque space but loss time and RAM, you can't stream out this format you need wait until all alignment are found before write, when you need read file you need keep read\_index in RAM any time.
+The main problem of jPaf is many quality, read\_index it's save disque space but loss time and RAM, you can't stream out this format you need to wait until all alignment are found before writing, when you need to read file you need to keep read\_index in RAM any time.

 But I write'it in two hours, the format is lossless and they save **33 to 64 %** of disk space, depend of compression used.

-Actualy I'm not sure we need binary compressed format for store pairwise alignement against read, but in future with more and more long-read data we probably need it.
-And this result encourage me to continue search on this problem and read more thing around bam/cram canu ovlStore.
+Actually I'm not sure we need binary compressed format for store pairwise alignment against read, but in future with more and more long-read data we probably need it.
+And this result encourages me to continue search on this problem and read more thing around bam/cram canu ovlStore.

-If you want search with me and discussion about Pairwise Aligment format comment section is avaible.
+If you want search with me and discussion about Pairwise Aligment format comment section is available.